-Can the reigning king of the Chrises maintain his hot streak with Jurassic World?
+Can the reigning king of the Chrisses maintain his hot streak with Jurassic World?

-Before last summer, there were only two ways you would have been able to pick out Chris Pratt from an actors’ identity parade: first, if you were a friend or a member of Pratt’s family; and second, if you knew him as Andy Dwyer in the much-praised US sitcom Parks And Recreation.
+Before last summer, there were only two ways you would have been able to pick out Chris Pratt from an actors’ lineup: first, if you were a friend or a member of Pratt’s family; and second, if you knew him as the doughy, rollicking Andy Dwyer in the much-praised (and dearly departed) sitcom Parks and Recreation.
 Even in 2014, when the 35-year-old actor made his big breakthrough as the lead in two huge hit movies, he was only visible in one of them.
-In The Lego Movie, Pratt provided the voice of the animated character Emmet Brickowski, but he appeared in the flesh, among CGI raccoons and talking trees, in Guardians Of The Galaxy.
+In The Lego Movie, Pratt provided the voice of the animated character Emmet Brickowoski, but he appeared in the flesh, among CGI raccoons and talking trees, helming Guardians of the Galaxy.

-His rise to international movie star, confirmed by the lead human role in the forthcoming Jurassic World, has been swift.
+His rise to international movie star, confirmed by the lead human role in the forthcoming Jurassic World, has been swift, surprising and stealthy.
 Unfortunately for Pratt, he’s found himself lumped in with fellow big-movie actors Chris Evans, Chris Pine and Chris Hemsworth.
-All four Chrises, it has been claimed, are clones created in a Hollywood lab as interchangeable pegs for any lantern-jawed action-man hole that needs to be filled.
+All four Chrisses, it has been claimed, are in fact clones created in a Hollywood lab as interchangeable pegs for any lantern-jawed action-man hole that needs to be filled.

 This criticism is unfair to Pratt, who doesn’t have an iconic role such as Captain Kirk (Pine), Captain America (Evans) or Thor (Hemsworth) overshadowing his charisma.
-Unlike his fellow Chrises, he’s not getting his balls busted for apparent failure in smaller or less successful movies, because he has yet to star in any.
+Unlike his fellow Chrisses, he’s not getting his balls busted for apparent failure in smaller or less successful movies—because he has yet to star in any.

-In January, when Pratt was mentioned as a possible successor to Harrison Ford as Indiana Jones, there was no explosion of outrage on the internet.
-There’s a lot of love for him right now.
-If Jurassic World hits the spot, with GOTG2 due in 2017 and a remake of The Magnificent Seven perhaps before it, could the love affair continue?
-Jurassic World is released worldwide from June 10.
+In January, when Pratt was mentioned as a possible successor to Harrison Ford as Indiana Jones, there was no explosion of outrage on the Internet.
+There’s a lot of love for him right now: If Jurassic World hits the spot, with GOTG2 due in 2017 and a remake of The Magnificent Seven also coming, could the love affair continue?
+Jurassic World is out worldwide on June 10.